 The number of stops that are possible will depend on wind weather and ocean conditions and how long you spend at each stop.
 The stop at Lime Out is only included in the full day "around St. John Trip"

-Here is a typical itinerary to see the best of St. John, this can be changed according to your interests and preferences and also due to sea and weather conditions.
+Here is an exemplary itinerary with possible stops, this can be changed according to your interests and preferences and also due to sea and weather conditions.
 Not every stop will be possible on any given day and it is not always possible to do all stops.

-We will meet you at National Park Dock at 9:00 AM (10:00 am for 3/4 day if you prefer).
+We will meet you at National Park Dock at 9:00 AM (10:00 am for 3/4 day ).
 We will have fins, masks, water and ice on board for you to use for free.
 We will have plenty of space in our cooler should you wish to bring your own lunch or we can arrange for food with a local caterer.